 In forested lands, after the catastrophic trauma of a fire burns the ecosystem into unrecognizable charcoal, new plant and animal species quickly move into the newly created habitat.
 Similarly, we are starting to see all manner of strange new colonizers of the economic ecosystem: the Benefit Corporation and “B Corp” certification, Michael Porter’s shared value model, a host of books on the new capitalism, and even the somewhat minimalistic concept of CSR (Corporate and Social Responsibility)—an acronym that barely existed a decade ago.

-What does all that mean?
-Integrity is bestowed upon companies that have a culture encoded by Purpose which is consistent with brand expressed authentically.
-Tweet That!
+The mantle of integrity is bestowed upon companies that have a culture encoded by purpose (telos) that is consistent with brand expressed authentically.

-These characteristics are never fully arrived at by a company; rather the pursuit of them initiates a journey involving continual maintenance and careful tending.
+These characteristics are never fully arrived at by a company; rather the pursuit of them is a bit like gardening – it involves continual maintenance and careful tending.

 If you look for these elements of resilience, you will begin to recognize them coming to life all around us.
-In the coming weeks, we will explore each of them, but before we do, there are a few more forces reshaping our ecosystem of commerce that are worth exploring.
-Next week we will look at how the digital disturbance of social media is necessitating rapid and related change.
+In the coming chapters, we will explore each of them, but before we do, there are a few more forces reshaping our ecosystem of commerce that are worth exploring.
+Next we will look at how the digital disturbance of social media is sparking rapid and related change.